AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/index.md

 #### Original

 Are there lots of add-ons already doing the same thing on the marketplace?

+#### Use of AI

+Does your add-on leverage AI to generate content or automate workflows?
+If so, be sure to check out the [Generative AI requirements](./genai/). -->

 <!-- ## Important Resources
 The following list of guidelines should be carefully reviewed as they provide important information regarding the use of branding in your add-on, Adobe’s Generative AI requirements, and Monetization guidelines (if you intend to monetize your add-on).